Why Are the Top Finance & Accountancy Firms Hiring People With Autism?

 Prioritise adaptable communication.

-Take a bespoke approach to communicating with your neurodivergent hires, and work with your candidate on an inclusive language system that works for them – one that incorporates every possible communicative option available to discern whether your candidate is right for the job.
+Take a bespoke approach to communicating with your neurodivergent hires, and work with your candidate on an inclusive language system that works for them – one that incorporates every possible communicative option available to discern whether your candidate is suitable for the job.

 Use ‘work sample’ tests.